 The goal of this continuing education program is to familiarize nurses, physical therapists and respiratory therapists with current practice uses of some of the most popular complementary and integrative healthcare modalities.
-After you study the information presented here, you will be able to —
+After studying the information presented here, you will be able to:

 - Identify the importance of integrating complementary and alternative medicine with conventional medicine